African-American English: African-American Appalachian English

 Black Appalachian Americans have been reported as increasingly adopting Appalachian/Southern dialect commonly associated with White Appalachians.
-These similarities include an accent that is rhotic, the categorical use of the grammatical construction "he works" or "she goes" (rather than the AAVE "he work" and "she go"), and Appalachian vocabulary (such as airish for "windy").
+These similarities include an accent that is rhotic, the categorical use of the grammatical construction in "he works" and "she goes" (rather than the AAVE "he work" and "she go"), and Appalachian vocabulary (such as airish for "windy").
 However, even African-American English in Appalachia is diverse, with African-American women linguistically divided along sociocultural lines.

 Despite its distinctiveness, AAAE shares many features with other varieties of Appalachian English, including the use of nonstandard pronunciation, grammar, and vocabulary.
-AAAE also shares features with other varieties of African American English, particularly those spoken in the South.
-For instance, a study of African American communities in the Appalachian region of Virginia found that the dialects of these communities shared many features with both African American English and Southern White English.
+AAAE also shares features with other varieties of African-American English, particularly those spoken in the South.
+For instance, a study of African-American communities in the Appalachian region of Virginia found that the dialects of these communities shared many features with both African-American English and Southern White English.

 African-American Outer Banks English

 African-American English in the North Carolina Outer Banks is rapidly accommodating to urban AAVE through the recent generations, despite having aligned with local Outer Banks English for centuries.

 The dialect has been studied by linguists and has been documented in various works, such as the book African American Outer Banks English: A Sociolinguistic Study by Elizabeth C. Zsiga (2000).
 This book provides a detailed description of the language, including its grammar, vocabulary, and pronunciation.
 It also provides a history of the dialect and examines how it has changed over time.